WeSpeakEnglish/ANTIRTOS_MODERN/README.md

 ```

-If you need to pass several arguments – no problem, you may them in the same manner:
+If you need to pass several arguments – no problem, you may specify them in the following manner:
 ```cpp
 antirtos::TaskQ<10, int, float, char> F2;